-To say I am relieved I can finally put a name to my symptoms is an understatement, the journey has been tough.
-Knowing brings about understanding where I had none, but it’s the misjudgements and opinions over the years that I’ve had to deal with that I’ve struggled with more.
+To say I am relieved I can finally put a name to my symptoms is an understatement: the journey has been tough.
+Knowing brings about understanding where I had none, but it’s the misjudgements and opinions that I’ve had to deal with that I have struggled with more.

 Even with a diagnosis you’re not always going to have co-operation, but me having to continually work through my emotional struggles on my own, particularly in my school years was all the made difficult.
 Going back into school every day, continually being ridiculed because I wasn’t making headway and being made an example of, highlighted my struggles even further.